tarantool/doc/doc/dev_guide/internals/msgpack_extensions.rst

 ****************************************************

-Beginning in version 2.4.1, responses for errors have extra information following what was described in the previous section.
+Beginning in version 2.4.1, responses for errors have extra information following what was described in :ref:`Box protocol -- responses for errors
+<box_protocol-responses_error>`.
 This is a "compatible" enhancement, because clients that expect old-style server responses should ignore map components that they do not recognize.
 Notice, however, that there has been a renaming of a constant: